sanghamitrajohri/Vancouver-WA-data-and-research-project/README.md

 # Vancouver-WA-data-and-research-project

 This repository contains various projects and analyses focused on **energy consumption** and **census demographics**, among others.
-These projects are part of my work under **June Lukyu** at the **University of Washington (UW)**.
+These projects are part of my work under **June Lukuyu** at the **University of Washington (UW)**.
 Below is an overview of the contents, methodology, and insights derived from the data.

 ---